| I've always advocated that the new owners of a RV should inspect

 item from another vehicle on the lot (Once again, I told you they want to get

+rid of the vehicle as fast as possible).
 If something major needs work, such as the transmission is dripping oil, the

 generator won't start or won't continue to run, etc, then inform the dealer that